wowashuwow/wowashuwow.github.io/_posts/2026-6-15-worlds-best-remote-workplace-i-wouldnt-work-here.md

 To some, a company culture like this feels like a total nightmare, but for others, it's what they've been looking for their entire life.
 Like Sam said, when you create such a culture, the people who want to work with you find you out themselves.

 And I did find them out.
 Levels is _the_ dream workplace for the remote knowledge worker.
-Sure, many fully-distributed companies are great workplaces, but this is the crème de la crème.
+Sure, many fully-distributed companies are remote-friendly, but this is the crème de la crème.
+I've followed Levels for a couple years now.
+Quietly cheered them on as they hit milestones, like when they finally bought levels.com and redirected levelshealth.com to it.

 But problems arose when I started thinking critically about what they're selling.